seuqaj114/seuqaj114.github.io/_posts/2020-08-20-newtonianvae.md

 How do existing variational models behave under a proportional controller?

 As a starting point for our investigation, we trained an [E2C](https://arxiv.org/abs/1506.07365) model on random transitions from a simulated 2D actuated ball moving in the horizontal plane.
-The E2C model learns a locally linear transition model and is known for finding interpretable state representations (i.e. it learns state dimensions corresponding to the position and velocity variables), and it was one of the first deep variational models that built additional structure into the transition function in order to learn better state representations.
+The E2C model learns a locally linear transition model and is known for finding interpretable state representations (i.e. it learns state dimensions corresponding to the position and velocity variables).
+It was one of the first deep variational models that built additional structure into the transition function in order to learn better state representations.
 Having trained the model, we apply actions of the form

 $$a_t \propto (x^{\text{goal}} - x_t)$$